iotaledger/trinity-wallet/docs/styleguide/styleguide.md

 ```

 - Use action creators in tests for returing type and payloads.
-- Test all instance methods that lead to state updates.
-- Test all instance methods that dispatch redux actions.

 ```javascript
 it('should assign payload to unconfirmedBundleTails prop in state', () => {